Predict and mitigate project risk to delight customers and stakeholders

 Projects are a complicated process with many moving pieces and factors to consider.
 Each stage of the project lifecycle brings upon its own set of challenges, but in my experience, the better you can forecast your project, the higher likelihood of success you will see.
-As important as forecasting is, it is often undervalued or overlooked altogether, with higher emphasis on the execution phase.
-I believe this to be a huge error for any project manager, and a severely missed opportunity for a PMO or PSO leader.
+As important as project forecasting is, it is often undervalued or overlooked altogether, with higher emphasis on the execution phase.
+I believe this to be a huge error for any project manager, and a severely missed opportunity for a PMO leader.

 Forecast or flounder